-The most common indicators that your dog is anxious are:
+The most common signs that your dog is anxious are:

 Treatment for an Anxious Dog

-If you suspect your dog is feeling stressed out or anxious, consult your veterinarian first.
+If you suspect your dog is feeling anxious or stressed out, consult your veterinarian first.
 It’s important that you see your vet if you’re worried about anxiety because they will be able to rule out any other medical issues that could present themselves in the same way.